UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_013_peer_marking_for_group_assignment_test_description.md

 64. Click on the "Submit" button.
 65. Verify the submit status changed to "Submitted".
 66. Clear the app storage
-67. Login as another student from group 2.
+67. Login to the app using the student username and password in group 2.
 68. Click on "Courses" tab.
 69. Click on the course name.
 70. Click on the assignment added by teacher.